PrettyR/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-14. Owner and group.
-I will write a script that changes the ownership of files and directories in the working directory.
+15. Symbolic links.
+I will write a script that changes the owner and group owner of a file to certain persons.